DevOps is the new normal, and cloud is here to stay — sound familiar?

 For holistic, enterprise log management to take root in both CI/CD as well as real-time monitoring and alerting for DevOps teams, the log management platform needs to be able to easily ingest, query, alert on, and visualize data; it needs to be collaborative to uphold the DevOps culture; and it needs to be user-friendly.
 DevOps has proven to be a valuable team structure for companies, and the existing practices are valuable as well.
 However, as DevOps teams are consistently involved in improving the user experience, it means they need broad access to all data to do their jobs.

-Find out more about how Devo works well with DevOps.
+Discover more about how well Devo works with DevOps.